champagne problems

 “You booked the night train for a reasonBecause I dropped your hand while dancingLeft you out there standing…”

 Angela & Uncle Jerry discuss the non-chronological narrative structure extensively, identifying at least five distinct time windows: (1) the night train after the proposal, (2) the proposal itself, (3) telling the family beforehand, (4) college-era memories, and (5) a projected future with a new love.
 Uncle Jerry applies sociological criticism to argue that society is an active character pressuring the narrator and then condemning her for exercising autonomy.
 The Swiftie debate about which word 'we'll never say again' is discussed, Uncle Jerry concludes it's 'our' (there is no more us), while acknowledging it could be evergreen, group, or friends.
+Community readers add several angles.
+On the title itself, many reject the "rich people's non-problems" gloss: the champagne problem is the wreckage of a celebration that never happened, and across the song the phrase migrates from his rejection to her own, ending as "my champagne problems" - the town's dismissal absorbed into how she names her grief.
+On "crestfallen on the landing", readers picture the staircase of expected milestones - dating, proposal, marriage, the rest - with the speaker halted between floors, refusing to climb, stranded mid-ascent rather than at the bottom or the top.
+And several note that the song's iambic metre beats like a heart, a fitting pulse for a poem about a glass heart being dropped.
+(Surfaced by @rajarhina, @lygourd, @FreshmenThesis and @hannahknies5810 on the champagne problems YouTube episode, several with replies from the hosts.)

 Angela & Uncle Jerry discuss the song as fundamentally about a failed proposal and the dissolution of a relationship, the narrator drops his hand while dancing, refuses the proposal, and leaves him on a night train.
-Uncle Jerry traces the entire chronological structure of the narrative as organized around this romantic loss, from the college days through the proposal rejection to the man eventually finding a new love.
+Uncle Jerry traces the entire chronological structure of the narrative as organised around this romantic loss, from the college days through the proposal rejection to the man eventually finding a new love.

 Uncle Jerry conducts a sociological criticism of the song, arguing that society plays 'an interesting character' throughout the narrative.
 He identifies multiple layers of social pressure: the family's expectations (mother's ring, sister's champagne), the group of college friends, the hometown skeptics.
 The hometown skeptics' punchline, 'she would've made such a lovely bride / what a shame she's fucked in the head', is a specifically gendered reprisal: the woman who refuses the prescribed feminine path (the bride, the proposal accepted) is pathologised as crazy.
 Uncle Jerry frames the question as 'at what level does she deserve to participate in her own autonomy?', she should be able to say yes or no without pejorative effects, but society is 'always around us' in the form of 'silent sleepers or bustling crowds.'